w3f/w3f-education/docs/Polkadot/Module2/treasury.md

 Funds for Treasury are raised in two ways:
 1. by channeling some of the validator rewards that come from minting of new tokens, and
 2. by channeling a fraction of transaction fees and of slashings.
-The  rst method allows us to maintain a  xed in ation rate while simultaneously having the validator rewards be dependent of the staking level: the difference between the scheduled minted tokens and the validator rewards is assigned to Treasury in each era.
+The first method allows us to maintain a fixed in ation rate while simultaneously having the validator rewards be dependent of the staking level: the difference between the scheduled minted tokens and the validator rewards is assigned to Treasury in each era.
 We also